Smokers Skin Damage: 10 Ways Smoking Harms Your Skin Health

 1. Early Aging and Premature Wrinkles

-Wrinkles caused by smoking tend to appear in visible areas of your face like eyebrows, lips, around your eyes, and your mouth.
-Smoking can cause premature wrinkling, compared to those who do not smoke.
+Wrinkles caused by smoking tend to appear in your eyebrows, lips, around your eyes, and your mouth.

 2. Skin Pigmentation